mmiklovaitemm/mmiklovaitemm/README.md

 I'm a third-year student at **SMK College of Applied Sciences**, studying **Programming** in **Vilnius, Lithuania**.

-Currently focusing on frontend development — especially React and Tailwind CSS.
+Currently focusing on frontend development.

 ## Tech Stack